 The entire quiz will consist of 15 questions in each of 8 genres (categories).
 The genres are Culture, Entertainment, History, Lifestyle, Media, Science, Sport, and World (described in detail at the end of this document).
-Participants must be aged between 19 and 22 on the 1st of September 2018 and take the quiz individually with no reference materials.
+Participants must be aged between 19 and 30 (inclusive) on the 1st of September 2019 and take the quiz individually with no reference materials.

 Documents for each half of the quiz will contain 60 questions, divided into 4 genres.
 Among the 8 total genres presented, the best 7 genre scores of any given individual are aggregated to determine competition placing.
 A lowest genre score will serve as a tiebreaker.